 Safety & Freedom Reading Group

-Since July 2020, LCC has hosted a reading group to address the increasing challenge staff face in reconciling safeguarding duties with freedom of expression.
-The reading group is co-facilitated by Lucy Panesar and Pratap Rughani and makes space for academic staff to explore this in relation to selected texts.
-Find out more here.
+From July 2020 to July 2021, LCC hosted a reading group to address the increasing challenge staff face in reconciling safeguarding duties with freedom of expression.
+The reading group was co-facilitated by Lucy Panesar and Pratap Rughani and made space for academic staff to explore this in relation to selected texts.
+The group met for the last time in July 2021 and passed on resources and suggestions to UAL senior management to take forward.
+You can download below the slides from the final meeting, which provides a summary of the texts read by the group and scenarios discussed.